afistoli/46120-PiWE/week08_final_project_intro/README.md

    ├── pyproject.toml
    └── any_other_files_you_may_want (optional)
    ```
-2. Your Python package inside the `src` folder should include at least one class (
+2. Your Python package inside the `src` folder should include at least one
-we will cover class and object oriented programming in week 9).
+class (we will cover class and object oriented programming in week 9).

 3. Your Python package should implement the required functions, either as
-listed in **functional requirements** in the pre-defined documents, or as we
+listed in **functional requirements** in the pre-defined projects, or as we
 agreed on and documented if you work on a custom project.

-4. The README file should cantains:
+4. The README file should contains:
    * A brief overview of the package objective.
    * Installation instructions.
    * A description of the package architecture, with at least one diagram.